fkie-cad/Logprep/doc/source/user_manual/configuration/connector.rst

 ============================

 This connector gets input data from Kafka and sends it directly to Elasticsearch.
-The target indices for Elsticsearch have to be set directly in Logprep.
+The target indices for Elasticsearch have to be set directly in Logprep.

 .. important::
     Target indices are determined by the `_index` field in each document.